Banca Ifis Logo

 Risk Management

-Risk Management identifies the risks the Parent and the Group companies are exposed to and measures and monitors these risks on a regular basis through specific indicators, planning potential actions to mitigate material risks.
-The goal is to provide a holistic and comprehensive view of the risks the Group is exposed to, ensuring an adequate reporting to governance bodies.
+Risk Management identifies the risks the Parent and the Group companies are exposed to and measures and monitors them on a regular basis through specific risk indicators, planning potential actions to mitigate material risks.
+The goal is to provide a unitary and comprehensive view of the risks the Group is exposed to, ensuring an adequate reporting to governance bodies.

 The overall governance and risk management structure at Group level is governed by the Risk Appetite Framework.